 Loneliness can be avoided this time of year with a little holiday help.

 It is human nature that the holiday season should make a person feel happy as generations of family come together to follow traditions that have been in the forefront for several decades.
-However, there are seniors across the country that feels lonely and depressed during the time of the year when everyone seems forced to ‘be in good cheer’.
+However, some seniors across the country feel lonely and depressed during the time of the year when everyone seems forced to ‘be in good cheer’.
 Holiday help for the elderly can help comfort them during this difficult time of the year.

 The elderly can have a really hard time dealing with the holidays.
 Even though aging equals wisdom and maturity, there are losses that can affect people of all ages.
 Seniors do not only have to deal with physical loss and limitation, they may also deal with emotional and social losses as well.
 They may have had to deal with the loss of a spouse and other aging friends.
 The demographics of their neighborhood may have changed, and they feel alone and friendless.
 The holiday season can increase these feelings tenfold.